-The Technical Delegate must outline the evidence relied on to support the report including showing any video footage.
+The Technical Delegate must outline the evidence relied on to support the report including showing any video footage that may be available.

-The team member is to be asked for their response to the report, ie do they accept the offence charged or not.
+The team member is to be asked for her / his response to the report, ie does (s)he accept the offence as alleged or not.
 The team member must be permitted to present material as to either or both of the fact of the offence or penalty.